whatisthisbuffoonery/temp/uwu/README.md

 ```
 	- using the space flag and setting width is not a good idea.
 It might as well be a conflict but, as with the standard printf, it is not
-	- the built\-in printf enjoys many benefits from being a special function that receives extra care from the compiler.
+	- the built-in printf enjoys many benefits from being a special function that receives extra care from the compiler.
 It can detect:
 		-	an improper amount of arguments for a given format string
 		-	type mismatches
-		-	the original base system \(decimal, octal, hex\) of a number \(not in string format\) to be considered when parsing %i
+		-	the original base system (decimal, octal, hex) of a number (not in string format) to be considered when parsing %i
 		-	conflicting flags
 		-	conflicting flags and types
-	- we the programmer cannot hope to do most of these items within the pace 8 deadline.
+	- we the programmer cannot hope to do half of these items while following standard printf usage.
 	- to implement error highlighting for flags would be inconsistent with the rest of the caveats, where we cannot do much
 	- instead, we ignore flags and try to print the string anyway:
 ```